I’m always happy to do events in person or on Skype. I work with students aged 11+ years old in the UK, Ireland, and internationally.

 Available talks and workshops for Secondary Schools:

 ‘My writing journey’ talk – A talk which follows my experience of writing my first book at the age of sixteen from first draft to publication, with images of my original writing.
 I discuss the researching, editing and cover design process, as well as talking about writing alongside my studies.
-Includes a reading from my latest novel and Q&A session.
+Includes a Q&A session.
 (1 hour, any number of students)

 ‘World-building’ writing workshop – a group exercise using pictures of real world locations to write a story.
 Students will use their senses to create atmosphere and setting, building out a story from the location.
 It includes examples taken from writing I did at the age of 18, which later became part of my debut novel.
 (1 hour, less than 40 students, years 6-9)